Uber Technologies Inc. (UBER) Shares Down Despite Recent Market Volatility

-Uber Technologies Inc. (NYSE: UBER)’s stock price has decreased by -0.81 compared to its previous closing price of 33.26.
-Despite this, the company has experienced a -4.49% fall in its stock price over the last five trading sessions.
-MarketWatch.com reported on 02/18/23 that Tesla unlocks EV network.
-What’s next in push to make chargers ‘as easy as filling with gas’
+Uber Technologies Inc. (NYSE: UBER)’s stock price has decreased by -0.38 compared to its previous closing price of 34.14.
+However, the company has seen a 3.09% increase in its stock price over the last five trading sessions.
+The Wall Street Journal reported on 03/07/23 that Uber Might Need to Stow Its Freight Train

 Is It Worth Investing in Uber Technologies Inc. (NYSE: UBER) Right Now?